 While solving an exercise at home you can take 20 minutes, but at the board, this is rather unpractical.

 Zeitnots are one of the main reasons why aficionados lose games.
-I have played thousands of games against lower rated players and the quality of their moves was excellent until they felt pressure on the clock.
+I have played thousands of games against lower-rated players and the quality of their moves was excellent until they felt pressure on the clock.
 It’s best to avoid it.
 So, make a move!

 It’s a good idea to see the opponent’s games in general and not only the opening he plays against your repertoire.
-Getting to know his personality through his moves will give you an edge at the chessboard.
+Getting to know his personality through his moves will give you an edge on the chessboard.

 If you do this, more often than not you will see how predictable the opponent’s moves will become to you.
 For example, if he has a conservative style, you will see that whatever dynamic problems arise in the game he will choose the more solid path.

 This is perhaps the golden rule of rating points.
 Too many players focus on a great result against the stronger players.
-You can see how they elevate their motivation on that game to their maximum.
+You can see how they elevate their motivation in that game to their maximum.
 This is great, but it is totally pointless if after beating or drawing a Grand Master they lose against someone with much less rating.

 I’ve seen it happen too many times.
-The first step to consolidate your level is to reduce upsets as much as possible.
+The first step to consolidating your level is to reduce upsets as much as possible.
 If out of 6 games you beat 4 of your same rating and lower and lose against two much higher rated players, you still gain points.